hubleto/developer/book/content/pages/tutorial/create-app-loader-and-manifest.md

 ## Where are apps stored?

-There are three types of Hubleto apps: community, enterprise or external.
+There are three types of Hubleto apps: community, enterprise, external or custom.
+See [this page](../apps) to learn more about their differences.

-Community apps are stored in `./apps/community`.
-External and enterprise apps are stored in their own repositories.

-By default, a repository for external apps is in `./apps/external`.
-For the beginning, we will use this folder to put our app in.
-If you want to learn how to configure external app repositories, check [advanced app development tutorial](../advanced-development).
+*Community* apps are stored in `./apps/community`.
+To create them, it's enough to create an app folder here. *External* and *enterprise* apps are stored in their own repositories and they will need to have a repository configured.
+To learn how to configure app repositories, check [advanced app development tutorial](../advanced-development).

-> In this tutorial, we will be creating an **external app**.
+> In this tutorial, we will be creating a **custom app**.
 We will use `MyCompany` as the vendor name and `MyApp` as the application name.

-So, our app will be located in `./apps/external/MyCompany/MyApp` folder.
+So, our app will be located in `./apps/custom/MyApp` folder.
 We will always use paths relative to your Hubleto's root folder.

 ## Create app loader

-To start, create `./apps/external/MyCompany/MyApp/Loader.php` with the following content:
+To start, create `./apps/custom/MyApp/Loader.php` with the following content:

-###### ./apps/external/MyCompany/MyApp/Loader.php
+###### ./apps/custom/MyApp/Loader.php
 ```php
 <?php
 namespace HubletoApp\External\MyCompany\MyApp;